yuval-a/deriveODM/readme.md

 And so on...

-With `DeriveJS` you can create and manipulate a large amount of data objects, and know that they will be persisted in the database, efficently and in a short time.
+With `DeriveJS` you can create and manipulate a large amount of data objects, and know that they will be persisted in the database, efficiently and in a short time.

 Although the methodology behind the framework is mostly that of "send and forget" regarding data persistence - DeriveJS also exposes [callback functions](#Built-in-methods:-callbacks-and-hooks) that allows getting notified exactly when specific objects are actually saved on the database, or exactly when specific properties have been actually updated, for the occasions when you need to know it for certain operations.